• Skip to primary navigation

 How to Show Remaining Battery Time in Windows 11/10

-In-fact, the earlier versions of Windows provided battery life in real time, showing an approximate estimate of the time the battery on the laptop is going to last.
+The earlier versions of Windows provided battery life in real time, showing an approximate estimate of the time (in hours) up to which the battery on your Laptop was going to last.

 However, this setting was removed in the later versions of Windows, based on the reasoning that the indicated battery time remaining on a computer could fluctuate, depending on how the computer was being used.